howdy-tsc/LemmyTools/README.md

 a searchable list of your subscribed communities.
 - Adds link back to home instance for easy navigation when on remote instances.
-- Remote instance side bar is very much useless currently
+- On remote instance side bar is very much useless currently except for the link back home.

 Upocoming features: